 Reporting and analytics

-See where IT Autopilot is crushing it — and where it could use a little coaching.
+See where Robin is crushing it — and where it could use a little coaching.
 Track engagement, resolution rates, and more to help you fine-tune its responses and get better over time.

 Workflow awareness